DHP-stottepakke/pages/pages/dmp_supporting_info/support_03_legal_ethics.md

 #### Personal privacy considerations

 The routines regarding processing of personal data differ between institutions.
-It is the researchers responsibility to make yourself familiar with the requirements at your organisation, if not listet in the prvious question, look for simiar gudiance from your organisation.
+It is the researchers responsibility to make yourself familiar with the requirements at your institution, if not listet in the prvious question, look for simiar gudiance from your institution.

 Processing of personal data affect choice of storage, and how open data can be archived or made available to others, these considerations are part of data management planning.
 If the data are to be used for future research this must be taken into account when legal basis for data processing is selected.
 Explicit information about archiving and future use should also go into the information to participants.

 In this question you refer to the privacy assessment(s) conducted by selecting "GDPR considerations are registered in other system" and adding a reference number to the assessment.
-If you are not required by your organisation to describe the compliance with personal data act in a separate system, you should choose "GDPR considerations step-by-step".
+If you are not required by your institution to describe the compliance with personal data act in a separate system, you should choose "GDPR considerations step-by-step".

 ##### Personal privacy considerations are registered in other system
 If you already described the processing of personal data in detail in other systems, you can refer to these registration(s).
 Specify the system where the respective registration system and identifier of the project registration.
-Questions regarding lawful processing of personal data and routines at your organisation should be directed to the respective Data Protection Officer (DPO, Norwegian: Personvernombud).
+Questions regarding lawful processing of personal data and routines at your institution should be directed to the respective Data Protection Officer (DPO, Norwegian: Personvernombud).

 * [Sikt notification form for personal data ('Sikt Meldeskjema')](https://sikt.no/en/notification-form-personal-data)
 * Other routines for privacy assessment: